selmi-karim/TayaratnScraperAPI/README.md

 The Tayara.tn API is a search API that returns Ads and their details.
 You can define filters to narrow your search results with region,min and max price.
 Note: It can take up to a few minutes for an advanced search.
-This API is written in [JavaScript].
+This API is written in JS.